HankB/Pi-IoT-Configuration/README.md

 # Pi_IoT_configuration

+I have migrated this repo to a private server and I'm not sure if I should move it back.

 Playbooks for setting up Raspberry Pis used for IoT stuff.

 Playbooks to use after using `rpi-imager` to install the image and configure initial settings.
 Initial settings managed by `rpi-imager` include